xdanieldzd/Essgee/README.md

 Emulator settings can be changed via the __Options__ menu, each option should be self-explanatory.
 System-specific settings can be found in the __Settings__ dialog.
 These include controller configurations, region and TV standard selection, bootstrap ROM paths and similar things.

 The emulation can be controlled via the __Emulation__ menu.
 Once a game is running, it can be paused, reset or stopped from there.
 This menu also contains the __Power On__ submenu, which allows powering up a system with no cartridge inserted, if a bootstrap ROM image is selected.
 Systems that do not contain a bootstrap ROM cannot be booted like this.
+Save states can be loaded and saved from the __Load State__ and __Save State__ submenus; eight slots are available, each slot listing the date and time the respective save state was last written to.

 Fullscreen mode can be toggled via the __F11__ key.
 This is currently hardcoded and thus cannot be configured.